Select a School

 • Circumstances that cause reasonable concern to the parent for the mental, emotional, or physical health or safety of the student

-A Parent or legal guardian must call the Frost Academy office 847-292-6521 prior to 7:30 a.m. on the day a student is not attending school due to illness or other Illinois School Code approved absence.
+A parent or legal guardian must call the Frost Academy office 847-692-8284 prior to 7:30 a.m. on the day a student is not attending school due to illness or other Illinois School Code approved absence.
 An early call is needed in order to cancel transportation for the day.
 If a student is enrolled in classes at their home campus, it is the parent’s responsibility to call the attendance office at the home school to report an absence.
 A student who is absent (excused) for 10 school days during the course of a semester is required to bring a doctor’s note for each additional absence.
 A student absent 3 consecutive days will be required to bring in a doctor’s note for readmittance.
 Failure to do so will result in the absences being considered unexcused.

 Research Based Interventions